deanmoses/zenphoto-json-rest-api/README.md

 ## Usage
 * Add "`json`" as a query string parameter to your gallery URLs to get a JSON representation of the album or search results instead of the normal HTML.
 * Add "`json=deep`" to return information about all descendant albums.
-Otherwise it will only thumbnail info of immediate child albums.
+Otherwise it only includes immediate child albums.
 This has no effect on image or album URLs.

 Examples:
 * `http://mysite.com/myAlbum/?json` returns info about myAlbum and its immediate children